PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-12 06:13:45
+Last updated: 2024-04-12 06:15:31
-Random Quote: I'll have to take a page from Robert's book, not that he ever read one.  -  Stannis Baratheon
+Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar